Turn your PowerShell scripts into production-ready tools

 Control who can access what — from scripts to dashboards — with enterprise-grade authentication and authorization.

-The Developer edition unlocks the complete PowerShell Universal feature set for local development, at no cost.
-It's designed for developers who want to build, test, and validate applications using the same capabilities they'll run in production.
+The Developer edition unlocks the complete PowerShell Universal feature set for local development at no cost — the same capabilities you can run in production with a Server license.

 What's included